 So you’re on the quest for a lush green lawn?
 Join the club.
 Green grass is like a passage of rites in the neighborhood.
-And I found a shortcut to getting it.
-Now I’ll tell you up front, you will have to work for it, but it’s a fast track to grow grass from seed in Florida sandy soil.
+And I found a shortcut to get it.
+Now I’ll tell you upfront, you will have to work for it, but it’s a fast track to grow grass from seed in Florida sandy soil.

 This post contains affiliate links.
 If you make a purchase after clicking on a product link, I make a small commission at no cost to you. for more information view my policy here.